 Reason is slow; getting upset is fast.
 But one has greater value than the other.
 If we are to move in that direction, we must start seeing our tragedies through the prism of reason.
 Only then will we start to make better decisions.

-This story originally appeared at Geopolitics Made Super, June 15, 2016.
+This story first appeared at Geopolitics Made Super, June 15, 2016.